Supervisor Warren slocum

 North Fair Oaks and East Palo Alto are among the most culturally diverse areas in the County and have much in common—residents committed to strengthening families, advancing educational achievement, and fostering community connections.

 To honor the diversity in his district and across the county, Supervisor Slocum’s top priority is making advances in the county through the lenses of equity and social progress.
 This includes working collaboratively building more affordable housing, moving the needle to resolve homelessness particularly for families and veterans, and reducing traffic congestion.

 Supervisor Slocum works closely with people from every quarter of the community – faith-based, business, youth, renters, homeowners, schools, nonprofits and interested individuals.

-Periodically, I hold office hours to meet with constituents and hear their concerns.
-To ensure that people can access the County and its services, Irving Torres, my bilingual Legislative Aide, helps overcome some of the linguistic access challenges.
-He helps ensure that Spanish-speaking residents have a voice.
+To ensure that people can access the County and its services, Maggie Cornejo, his bilingual Legislative Aide, helps overcome some of the linguistic access challenges.
+She helps ensure that Spanish-speaking residents have a voice.

-I have a passion for family, public service, technology, and history.
-My wife, Maria Diaz-Slocum, and our two sons (and our dog, Crockett and cat, Max) have made our home in Redwood City for more than 30 years.
-Our sons were educated in the public school system and my wife is an elected trustee of the Redwood City School District.
-We love this community and feel so fortunate to call the Peninsula home.
-I’ve watched our communities survive the tough economic times and revitalize, becoming more culturally, economically, and ethnically diverse and stronger than ever before.
-We live in a special place.
+Supervisor Slocum has a passion for family, public service, technology, and history.
+His wife, Maria Diaz-Slocum, and their two sons (and our dog, Crockett and cat, Max) have made their home in Redwood City for more than 30 years.
+Their sons were educated in the public school system and his wife is an elected Trustee of the Redwood City School District.
+They love this community and feel fortunate to call the Peninsula home.